spessasus/spessasynth_core/docs/spessa-synth-processor/event-types.md

 - `channel`: `number` - the channel that was pitch bent.
 Usually it ranges from 0 to 16, but it depends on the channel count.
-- `MSB`: `number` - Most Significant byte of the message.
-Ranges from 0 to 127.
-- `LSB`: `number` - least significant byte of the message.
-Ranges from 0 to 127.
+- `pitch`:  `number` - The unsigned 14-bit value of the pitch: 0 - 16,383.

-Note that the two bytes combined like this `MSB << 7 | LSB` will give you the pitch bend value from 0 to 16,383.
-Also note that the pitch bend depends on the pitch bend range, usually two semitones up and down.
+Note that the pitch bend depends on the pitch bend range, usually two semitones up and down.

 ### `controllerChange`